 Users can record their blood pressure in an easy-to-use recording function that will then populate a chart to show patterns from day to day.
 The chart function is a valuable communication tool that can be shared with their family physician.
 Users can set reminders of when to check their blood pressure at a frequency of their choosing.

-As an added feature, the Check it: Your Blood Pressure app for iPhone users was integrated for compatibility with Apple’s HealthKit.
+As an added feature, the app has been integrated for compatibility with Apple’s HealthKit.
 Now, users have the ability to access all of their health and fitness related app data in one place – on Apple’s Health app.
 The Apple Health app gives users an easy-to-read dashboard for their fitness and health data.
 It shows the heart rate, calories burned, cholesterol, and all kinds of other data.
 Additionally, a user can share data from a blood pressure app automatically with their family physician, or allow a diet app to read how many calories they have consumed.
 View the instructions on how to use the upgraded features of the Check it: Your Blood Pressure app.

-We encourage all OAFP members to download their version of the app, check it out, and recommend it to those patients that could truly benefit.
+We encourage all OAFP members to download the app, check it out, and recommend it to those patients that could truly benefit.
 It’s easy, and it’s free!

 If you have any questions about the “Check it.
 Change it.
 Control it.
 Your Heart Depends on It.” campaign, please contact Deputy Executive Vice President Kate Mahler, CAE, or call 800.742.7327.